 The modules take place in a relaxed atmosphere where everyone participates actively.
 This both promotes language learning and stimulates enjoyment of self-expression.

 The modules focus on communication and developing the know-how that will enable participants to use the language in different contexts for a variety of purposes (speaking, understanding, reading, writing) and the development of skills for independent learning.
 A wide range of methods and tasks are used, which are up-to-date and interesting: discussions, listening tasks, role-plays, visuals, games, videos, reflection on the learning process, etc.

-- how the room works
+- how the equipment works

-- language activities
+- how to do language activities

 In order to make your language learning as effective as possible and make real progress, you are strongly advised to devote to study on your own; you should spend about one hour per week for an Integrated Skills module, and even more for an Integrated Skills module with an external exam option.